january3/lua_for_r_users/README.md

 # Really different stuff

+## There are no undefined variables

+Using a variable which has not been previously defined *never* throws an error.
+Basically, an undefined variable simply has the value of `nil`.
+In some situations, this may result in very exciting bug hunts.
+There are a

 ## Everything is passed by reference

 R has this neat feature that when you pass an object – whatever it is – to